GeunjeLEE/imagepullsecrets-manager/README.md

 - DOCKER
   - If the secret configuration is updated, replace `imagePullSecrets`.

-also, if there is `imagePullSecrets` that does not exist in 'config', it will be deleted
+also, if there is `imagePullSecrets` that does not exist in `config(in helm value)`, it will be deleted

 ## How to use?
-imagePullSecrets-manager is deployed using helm.
+imagePullSecrets-manager is deployed using helm.<br>
+After deployment, imagePullSecrets-manager automatically creates and manages secrets by referring to the `config(in helm value)`.

 ### 1. configure

 Edit the helm value(default or create custom value) to manage imagePullSecrets-manager.